-Immutable snapshots make sure that the snapshots taken once, cannot be edited, deleted or changed.
+Immutable storage snapshots make sure that the snapshots taken once, cannot be edited, deleted or changed.
 Once a snapshot is taken, it cannot be overridden and it assures data protection.

 WORM stands for Write Once Read Many.
 It means once data has been written, it cannot be edited or modified for the defined retention period.
 However, it can be read as many times as required.
 It also makes sure that even if a ransomware gains access to the corporate network, the critical data stored in them is protected and secure.

 Built-in Anti-Malware and Anti-Ransomware